zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-synchronize.md

 ---
-Title: Bulk Synchronize in EF Core | Add or update or delete operations
+Title: Bulk Synchronize in EF Core | Add or Update or Delete your entities
 MetaDescription: Efficiently synchronize Entity Framework data with EF Core Bulk Synchronize Extensions.
 Easily update, insert and delete large numbers of entities with customizable options for all EF versions, including EF Core 7, 6, 5, 3, and EF6.
 Optimize your database operations - try it now.
-LastMod: 2025-11-11
+LastMod: 2026-05-25
 ---

-# Entity Framework Bulk Synchronize (Insert + Update + Delete)
+# EF Core Bulk Synchronize with Entity Framework Extensions

-The `BulkSynchronize` method allows you to mirror data from your source to the database in EF Core.
-What exactly is a mirror operation?
+The `BulkSynchronize` method from Entity Framework Extensions is the most flexible way to perform **mirror** operations in EF Core and EF6.
+It allows you to insert new entities, update existing ones, and delete rows that are no longer part of your source in a single operation.

-- Rows that match the entity key are **UPDATED**.
+When you perform a bulk synchronize, it behaves as follows:

-- Rows that exist in the source but not in the database are **INSERTED**.
+* Rows that match the entity key are **UPDATED**.
-- Rows that exist in the database but not in the source are **DELETED**.
+* Rows that exist in your source but not in the database are **INSERTED**.

-In other words, your destination table data becomes exactly like the list of entities you provide.
-The method is similar to [BulkMerge](/bulk-merge), but it also includes the **delete** step, making it a complete mirror.
+* Rows that exist in the database but not in your source are **DELETED**.

-It’s also possible to synchronize only a subset of your table with the `ColumnSynchronizeDeleteKeySubsetExpression` option, or to soft-delete rows with the `SynchronizeSoftDeleteFormula` option (which we will cover later).
+In other words, your destination table becomes exactly like the list of entities you provide.
+The method is similar to [BulkMerge](/bulk-merge), but it also includes the **DELETE** step.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore